polkadot-fellows/runtimes/integration-tests/ahmv2/README.md

 Snapshots are cached in memory per test process and re-hydrated per test, so each test gets fresh externalities without reloading from disk.

-Every produced block asserts that no `MessageQueue::Processed { success: false }` event was emitted and that consumed weight stays below 80% of the block limit.
+Every produced block asserts that consumed weight stays below 80% of the block limit and, unless a test opts out to judge one message itself, that no `MessageQueue` failure event was emitted.
 Every shuttled message is decoded against the receiving runtime's `RuntimeCall` (catches encode/decode drift between the chains).